Diversity

 So Close at Amazon.ca

-In Up and Down by Oliver Jeffers we meet two friends who do everything together.
+In Up and Down we meet two friends who do everything together.
 They enjoy making music and they love a good game of backgammon.
 All is well until Penguin decides that it is his destiny to fly.
 Without explanation to his best friend, Penguin embarks on a mission to discover the secret of flight.
 Boy is bereft – he can’t understand his friend’s sudden disappearance.
 It is indeed fortunate that Boy sees an advertisement for an upcoming circus performance involving a cannon and a very familiar face.
 Boy races to be there and to soften his friend’s landing.

 With a lovely message about friendship and celebrating one’s unique abilities, Up and Down will be thoroughly enjoyed by children aged three and up.